 In general, only software with an OSI license is allowed for submission.
 Exceptions can be made via the openSUSE:*:Non-Free projects on request.

-This list is not complete, but lists the most requested software pieces that cannot be shipped.
+This list is not complete, but lists the most requested software pieces that can or cannot be shipped.

 - xine(reduced) is in (open)SUSE since 2008